 Ultimate Coworking Launch Sequence | Angel Kwiatkowski

 Whether you’ve just started thinking about opening a space and are curious about what it would take, or plan to open your location’s doors in a couple weeks’ time and have the feeling you’ve missed something, Kwiatkowski has you covered.
 Make sure you have this behind-the-curtain workbook to help you sleep easy in the knowledge you know what comes next.

 Business Model Generation | Alexander Osterwalder and Yves Pigneur

 This read will not only expand your entrepreneurial toolbox, it will give you a framework to understand and talk through the ideas and problems your entrepreneurial member base may be facing too.
 If you’re already a fan of Eric Ries’ The Lean Startup, this book will aid you in acting practically, and communicating effectively, as you nurture your new business.
 The publishers have also made a wealth of auxiliary materials available on their blog, including videos and templates.

-We’re excited to add more about these titles when they’re available.
-For now, follow the links to learn more about what’s to come and how to support these projects.
+We’re excited to add more about this title when it’s available.
+For now, follow the link to learn more about what’s to come and how to support this project.

 The Coworking Library is a resource we refer to on the regular and is one of the places we go to find a good read.
 Swing by and see for yourself!
 We recently interviewed Johanna Voll, one of the founders, if you’re curious about their project.
 Read what she shared with us, and what the Library has been up to lately, on our blog.